-The recommended key steps in the startup procedure are described below:
+The key steps in the startup procedure are described below:

-- 1. Turn on VDD, VAN, and VPG supplies these can be simultaneous however the VDD supply should stabilize before the VAN supply reaches its turn-on threshold.
-A ramp-up time of 0.05 to 10ms for VAN and VDD is recommended for best performance, but not required.
+- Turn on VDD, VAN, and VPG supplies these can be simultaneous however the VDD supply should stabilize before the VAN supply reaches its turn-on threshold.
+A ramp-up time of 0.05 to 10ms for VAN and VDD is recommended for best performance.
 The turn-on time for VPG is not critical and it can be switched on any time before the video data to the display is enabled. - 2.
-Initialize the display registers writing the values of register settings for the startup state of the display should be completed next. - 3.
-Update the gamma look-up-table (LUT) if desired, the gamma for the display can be set after step 4 is completed.
-Using either a preset table or the gamma update feature described in section 10.4.7, the values for the gamma look-up-table are generated and uploaded to the external FPGA driver. - 4.
-Turn on the display after completion of step 5 the video data to the array is enabled by setting the DISPOFF bit in register DISPMODE to "0".
+Initialize the display registers Update the values of register settings for the startup state of the display.
+Normally these will comprise the last known operating state of the display except for the luminance settings. - Update the gamma look-up-table (LUT) the gamma for the display can be set after step 4 is completed.
+Using either a preset table or the gamma correction procedure described in section 8.4.7 the values for the gamma look-up-table are generated and uploaded to the external FPGA driver. - 4.
+Turn on the display after completion of step 3 the video data to the array is enabled by setting the DISPOFF bit in register DISPMODE to "0".
 Prior to enabling video data the pixels in the array are actively driven to the black state.

-The currents supplied during a typical startup operation are illustrated in Figure 26.
+The currents supplied during a typical startup operation are illustrated in Figure 27.
 An inrush current (1) occurs on the 5V supply line during the initial moments of the ramp up phase (this is about 1A peak for a 100usec ramp time).
-Typically, using the startup procedure illustrated in Figure 25 the image will become active about 250 msecs after power is applied.
+Typically, using the startup procedure illustrated in Figure 26 the image will become active about 250 msecs after power is applied.
 The current drawn from the 5V supply during normal operation (2) depends on the operating luminance.

-Figure 26: Typical startup currents
+Figure 27: Typical startup currents

-10.9 Power-Off Sequence
+8.9 Power-Off Sequence